Aspirated h: Examples

-b) *nos héros our heroes

 This example illustrates how the aspirated h-word héros prevents the liaison, in which the otherwise-silent word-final consonant would be pronounced before the first vowel of the following word.
-Because the h is aspirated, the second entry is incorrect, as the hiatus prevents the final /z/ from being phonetically realised.
+Because the h is an aspirated h, the second entry is incorrect, as the hiatus prevents the final /z/ from being phonetically realised.
+The pronunciation /no.ze.ʁo/ would be understood as meaning nos zéros (our zeroes), something totally different.

-a) le hibou 'the owl'

-b) *l'hibou 'the owl'

 This example illustrates how the aspirated-h word hibou has no elision, in which the vowel of the le would be dropped.
 The second entry is incorrect because elision is not allowed in the word hibou because of the hiatus imposed by its aspirated h.